Secrets and variables in test runs

 Secrets and variables let you store reusable key-value pairs—such as base URLs, usernames, passwords, API keys, and access tokens—once per project and use them in your test runs.
 They work as one project-level vault with two value types: variables for readable values and secrets for sensitive values that must stay hidden.

 You can add these values inline while creating an automated or manual test run, or manage them centrally in your project settings.
-Anything you add is saved to the project and becomes available to every test run in that project.
+Anything you add is saved to the project and becomes available to every test run in that project, including Run with AI for manual test runs.

 Secrets and variables are scoped to the project and only support test runs in cloud-hosted environments.